 Other common sources of vacuum leaks include the brake booster hose, throttle body gasket, and intake manifold gasket.
 There are other potential sources of vacuum leaks on your BMW, but these are certainly some of the most common.

 In order to find a non-obvious vacuum leak you will likely need a tool called a smoke machine.
 These tools typically cost upwards of $100 and they basically pump smoke into your vacuum lines so you can identify where the smoke escapes.
+You can pick up a good quality one here, alternatively, I have seen others build their own smoke machines and Scotty Kilmer even used a cigar here.

 In this article we discussed what a BMW shaking at idle actually sounds like and when it is a problem.
 We also discussed that there are several different potential causes of a BMW shaking at idle and some are much more common than others.